 You can absolutely make this dish ahead of time.
 In fact, I actually encourage it.
 After the salsa sits in the fridge overnight or even for a day or two, it will become more “sauce-y” and definitely is better the next day.

 The lime juice really melds nicely with the other acids in the dish.
+It seems to marinate and marinate the onions, tomato and pepper together, which makes it even better the next day.

 - Onion: Any type of onion will work.
 Yellow sweet onion had a milder, sweeter flavor that is great for eating raw.
 Red onion also works well but has a sharper, zestier flavor.
 White onion will work in a pinch, but I would leave it as a third option since white onion has such a strong overpowering flavor.